Know Before You Go

-Mangrove Nature Trail Closure
+Nature Trail Closure

-Comprised of over 200 separate islands and islets, the Florida Keys have the only living coral reef formations to be found in the continental United States.
-Dr. Gilbert Voss of the Marine Institute of the University of Miami, first became aware of the extent of damage occuring to the reef structure during his studies of the marine species in the Keys.
+With more than 200 separate islands and islets, the Florida Keys have the only living coral reef formations found in the continental United States.
+Dr. Gilbert Voss of the Marine Institute of the University of Miami first became aware of the extent of damage occurring to the reef structure during his studies of the marine species in the Keys.

 Without some restrictions on the exploitation of the reefs, commercial interests would easily bring about the extinction of the only hard coral reef formation in North America.
 Dr. Voss successfully recruited conservationists to support his contentions that the reef should be protected, but his most powerful ally would eventually become an assistant editor for the Miami Herald, John D. Pennekamp.

-When the two men joined forces they were able to utilize the research of Dr. Voss and the journalistic effort of John Pennekamp to organize a coalition of conservationists that would undertakethe project of protecting the valuable marine resources.
+When the two men joined forces they were able to utilize the research of Dr. Voss and the journalistic effort of John Pennekamp to organize a coalition of conservationists that would undertake the project of protecting the valuable marine resources.
 The road ahead was not an easy one, but the efforts of Dr. Voss and Mr. Pennekamp were sufficient enough to get the Florida Board of Parks and Historic Memorials to designate a 75-square-mile section of offshore Florida as a permanent preserve.
-For three years the advocates of the preserve struggled to win approval for the park, and successfully resisted all opposition from the commercial interests that wished to leave the reefs open for pillage.
+For three years the advocates of the preserve struggled to win approval for the park and successfully resisted all opposition from the commercial interests that wished to leave the reefs open for pillage.